Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Methodology

 \subsubsection{Reinforcement Learning}

-Using the above pre-trained model, we adopt RL approaches similar to those in the AQA framework mentioned before.
-In particular, since the policy gradient (PG) baseline (with mean reward advantage and entropy regularization) shows the best QA performance in our results, we focus on this approach for T5 in RL training.
-Self-critical (SC) training, being another common approach with decent performance, is also used as an alternative method.
-These implementations are achieved by modifying the T5 module in Hugging Face \citep{Wolf2019HuggingFacesTS}.
-Each module represents its own RL algorithm and can be swapped with flexibility.
-Since we want our T5 model to continue the reformulation task from the previous stage during RL, we add the same prefix and suffix to each input sequence as those in the paraphrase fine-tuning procedure mentioned above.
+We adopt two RL approaches similar to those in the AQA framework mentioned before.
+In particular, since the policy gradient (PG) baseline shows the best QA performance in Section \ref{sec:rl_aqa_results}, we focus on this method for further RL of QRT5.
+Self-critical (SC) training, being another common approach with decent performance, is used as an alternative.
+For modularity, the implementation leverages the T5 module from Hugging Face.
+QRT5 continues the reformulation task during RL, so the same prefix and suffix are added as mentioned in the above section.